STGDanny/LTR-01/README.md

 ## Instructions

+- Change config.txt to match your circuitry
+  - The included config matches my set-up, your mileage may vary
 - If you have the necessary hardware
   - Assemble the circuit and plane correctly
   - Get to an open space